wesker-albert/cibo/README.md

 ## Why?

 I loved MUDs as a teen.
-They were live living, breathing choose your own adventure books.
+They were like living, breathing choose your own adventure books.

 When I first started my career as a software engineer, I knew there was a possibility that I'd be working in Python, but at that point I had virtually no experience in it.